Order of Visit: High Point #35

 what’s in a name?

-The original spruce forests that covered this mountain were largely denuded during the turn of the 20th century.
-Thus, the trees present now are primarily second- or third-growth forest.
-Visitors will see Red Spruce trees near the summit, however, there also is a small 17-acre section of the mountain that still contains old-growth spruce trees too.
+The original red spruce forests that once covered the state’s high point were mostly denuded at the turn of the 20th century.
+The spruce trees visitors see today are primarily from second- or third-growth forests.
+However, a small 17-acre section of the mountain still contains old-growth spruce trees for nature lovers to discover and appreciate.

 TRIP SUMMARY